keboola/config-migration-tool/README.md

 GA V4 supports V3 filters expression so there is no problem in migrations.
 In the future we will also add support for `dimensionFilterClauses` and `metricFilterClauses`.

+### Segments
+If **segment** is defined in the query configuration, **segment** dimension will be added to the query during migration.
+This is because the new extractor supports multiple segments per query.